ruby0b/ttt-discord-bot/readme.md

 3. Create a discord bot, add it to your server and give it permission to deafen and mute members.
 4. Set `discord_token` to your bot's token.
 5. Set `discord_guild` to your [discord server ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
-6. Create `garrysmod/data/discord_player_map.json` and insert your [steamID](https://www.steamidfinder.com/) → [discord user ID](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) mappings as JSON: `{ "STEAM_0:0:123456789": "123456789123456789" }`
-7. Configure the ConVars to your liking (the default values won't do anything).
+6. Configure the ConVars to your liking (the default values won't do anything).

 ## Example Configurations